-In standard Linux, softirgs and tasklets are usually executed from interrupt context immediately after interrupt handlers transition from interrupt to program level.
-Occasionally, standard Linux will defer softirg and tasklets to a kernel daemon.
-Both methods allow softirgs and tasklets to execute with interrupts enabled; however, because they are usually executed from interrupt context, softirgs and tasklets cannot sleep.
+In standard Linux, softirqs and tasklets are usually executed from interrupt context immediately after interrupt handlers transition from interrupt to program level.
+Occasionally, standard Linux will defer softirq and tasklets to a kernel daemon.
+Both methods allow softirqs and tasklets to execute with interrupts enabled; however, because they are usually executed from interrupt context, softirqs and tasklets cannot sleep.